bradfordcondon/website-deprecated/_drafts/exploringPATH.md

 $ cd /usr
 $ pwd
 $ ls
-$ cd /Users/chet/Desktop/Documents/test/test
+$ cd /Users/_yourNameHere_/Desktop/Documents/test/test
 $ pwd
 ```

-Notice that by typing cd /FOLDER, we are telling cd the *absolute* path of a file.  before, we typed cd FOLDER (without the backslash first).
+Notice that by typing `cd /FOLDER`, we are telling cd the *absolute* path of a file.  before, we typed `cd FOLDER` (without the backslash first).
 This specified the *relative* path.
 The absolute path of a file never changes.
 The relative path is really the path *from our current working directory*.

-- [ ]  Answer the questions below.
+##### Comprehension questions

->What is the absolute path of our second test folder?
+* What is the absolute path of our second test folder?
-><br>
->
->What is the relative path of our test folder from the home directory?
+* What is the relative path of our test folder from the home directory?
-><br>

 #### Shortcuts
 Below are two very useful shortcuts.